The switchover to Google Analytics 4 has got many people in search of alternatives to Google Analytics.

 Segment is a customer data platform that’s built for marketing, product, and engineering teams.
 Marketing gets a single view of every customer and real-time audience creation, while product teams get data to help them improve features, and engineering gets a single API to collect all data.

 On the free plan, you can collect data from up to 2 sources and for 1,000 users.
-For higher amounts, you’ll need to contact sales for custom pricing.
+Paid Segment plans start at $120 per month.